cloudfoundry/bosh-linux-stemcell-builder/README.md

     spec/stemcells/cis_spec.rb
 ```

-## ShelloutTypes
+### How to run tests for ShelloutTypes

 In pursuit of more robustly testing, we wrote our testing library for stemcell contents, called ShelloutTypes.

 The ShelloutTypes code has its own unit tests, but require root privileges and an ubuntu chroot environment to run.
-For this reason, we use the `bosh/main-ubuntu-chroot` docker imagefor unit tests.
+For this reason, we use the `bosh/main-ubuntu-chroot` docker image for unit tests.
 To run these unit tests locally, run:

 ```
 $ docker run bosh/main-ubuntu-chroot    # now in /opt/bosh